 The amount of provision to the ALLL is based on our analysis of the adequacy of the ALLL utilizing the criteria discussed in the Critical Accounting Policies caption of this MD&A. The provision for loan and lease losses for 2014 was \$16.9 million, including \$13.7 million for non-purchased loans and leases and \$3.2 million for purchased loans, compared to \$12.1 million in 2013, including \$7.4 million for non-purchased loans and leases and \$4.7 million for purchased loans, and \$11.7 million in 2012, including \$5.5 million for non-purchased loans and leases and \$6.2 million for purchased loans.
 The increase in our provision for non-purchased loans and leases in 2014 compared to 2013 and in 2013 compared to 2012 was primarily the result of provision necessary to cover the growth in our loan and lease portfolio during 2014 and 2013, partially offset by the improvement in the net charge-off ratio for this portfolio in 2014 compared to 2013 and 2012.
-Our provision for purchased loans for 2014, 2013 and 2012 was the amount needed to provide for the net charge-offs of purchased loans with evidence of credit deterioration since the date of acquisition whose performance had deteriorated from our performance.
-As we move further from the acquisition dates of our purchased loan sportfolio's performance.
-As we move further from the acquisition dates of our purchased loans portfolios, particularly those acquisitions that contained significant levels of purchased loans with evidence of credit deterioration at the date of acquisition, more purchased loans have either (i) exceeded our performance expectations established in determining the Day 1 Fair Values, resulting in a reversal of any previous provision for such loans and then an adjustment to accretable yield, which has a positive impact on interest income or (ii) deteriorated from our performance expectations established in determining the Day 1 Fair Values, resulting in partial or full charge-offs of the carrying value of such purchased loans.
+Our provision for purchased loans for 2014, 2013 and 2012 was the amount needed to provide for the net charge-offs of purchased loans with evidence of credit deterioration since the date of acquisition whose performance had deteriorated from our performance expectations established in conjunction with the determination of the Day 1 Fair Values or since our most recent review of such portfolio's performance.
+As we move further from the acquisition dates of our purchased loan portfolios, particularly those acquisitions that contained significant levels of purchased loans with evidence of credit deterioration at the date of acquisition, more purchased loans have either (i) exceeded our performance expectations established in determining the Day 1 Fair Values, resulting in a reversal of any previous provision for such loans and then an adjustment to accretable yield, which has a positive impact on interest income or (ii) deteriorated from our performance expectations established in determining the Day 1 Fair Values, resulting in partial or full charge-offs of the carrying value of such purchased loans.